usektogo/airvibe-iot/docs/starter-station/02-Assembly/assembly.md

 The physical assembly of the AirVibe Starter Station is now complete.

-The hardware is ready for operating system installation.
+The hardware is ready for software installation.

+The operating system will be prepared and installed on the microSD card in the next document.

 ---